YaoYinYing/AnyRelay/README.md

 1. Edit `data/nodes.csv`
 2. Run `python scripts/regenerate_ini.py`
 3. Git add, commit, and push
+4. (optional) Restart the subconverter backend(e.g., docker stop & docker rm & docker run), if one needs to clear the cached files or remove logs and wishes to take this update immediately.
+5. Refresh the subscribtion urls on ClashMeta/Mihomo clients.

 ## Dependencies

+1. A subconverter frontend that supports customized backend.
-1. A subconverter instance that support explicitly anoucement of loadbalance strategies of `loadbalance` nodes.
+2. A subconverter backend that supports explicitly anoucement of loadbalance strategies of `loadbalance` nodes.
-2. One or more relay target nodes whose names started with `RelayTarget`
+3. One or more relay target nodes whose names started with `RelayTarget`.
+These nodes can be `ss` or `socks`.
+Pls remind that `socks` nodes without username/password and tls are not secure.

 ## Project Tree